 Meeting compliance challenges in a boundaryless world

-Today’s organizations are operating in an increasingly complex technology and business environment.
+Today’s organisations are operating in an increasingly complex technology and business environment.
 Workforces that may have once been composed solely of in-office employees are now made up of a broad range of contributors, including contractors and business partners, all working across time zones and borders.

-Technology organizations are racing to equip these heterogeneous teams with the resources they need to be effective, cobbling together older on-prem systems with new cloud applications and infrastructure to enable the business.
+Technology organisations are racing to equip these heterogeneous teams with the resources they need to be effective, cobbling together older on-prem systems with new cloud applications and infrastructure to enable the business.
 Meanwhile, security teams are focusing intently on ensuring every individual and resource is secure.
-Juggling these priorities is crucial to meeting business goals and serves a critical role in meeting the compliance obligations many organizations face.
+Juggling these priorities is crucial to meeting business goals and serves a critical role in meeting the compliance obligations many organisations face.

 Because of its inherent role in knitting together a boundaryless world across workers, geographies, and technologies, Identity serves a crucial role in how technology and security teams can keep businesses efficient and agile while also meeting compliance expectations.

-In this blog, we’ll explore the most common Identity controls organizations need to implement, how they can use Identity governance and administration (IGA) to meet compliance requirements, and the benefits of meeting those requirements beyond meeting regulatory and certification needs.
+In this blog, we’ll explore the most common Identity controls organisations need to implement, how they can use Identity governance and administration (IGA) to meet compliance requirements, and the benefits of meeting those requirements beyond meeting regulatory and certification needs.